Enter Hunting for the Best Shot: Moments in Conservation Wildlife Photography Contest

 The Arizona American Wilderness Leadership School (AAWLS) is professional development for educators.
 It is about learning to use the outdoors as a classroom and about learning to incorporate conservation education lessons into existing K-12 curriculum content: math, science, language arts, social studies, physical education and art.
 Educators will have the opportunity to earn 16 continuing education hours.

-5-7pm: So many fun and spooky activities under one roof!
+5-7pm: So many fun activities under one roof!
 This event is great for all ages.
-Halloween crafts, games, live animal encounters and a haunted house!
+Halloween crafts, games, a costume contest and a haunted house!
 Bring your trick or treat bags and come on out!
-Everything is included with regular museum admission.
+Regular museum admission rates apply; museum members are free.